pknipp/polyhedron/README.md

 ## TO DO:
 ### MVP:
-1. DRY code w/helpers.
-2. Allow dx to be subjected to perspective.
+1. Allow dx to be subjected to perspective.
-3. For polyhedron bifurcate each vertex string from name to key/label
+1. For polyhedron bifurcate each vertex string from name to key/label
-4. Optimize appropriate use of array methods.
+1. Optimize appropriate use of array methods.

 ### Stretch:
 1. Subsume Float invocations (and following 3-line if-blocks) into a helper.